-Ashley Forehand, candidate for Gulf County tax collector [ Submitted by candidate ]
+Ashley Forehand, is the newly elected Gulf County tax collector [ Submitted by candidate ]

 | | |